buk7456/FreeTX/doc/mixer.md

 3. Ch7  Add  Thr (Weight 100)
 4. Ch7  Add  X1  (Weight -40, SwE_Down)
 ```
 For safety, we also need to set Failsafe for both Ch3 and Ch7 in the 'Outputs' screen.
-<br>We can also add throttle cut by specifying an override switch and a value of -100.
+We can also add throttle cut by specifying an override switch and a value of -100.

+<a id="section_id_throttle_elevator_mix"></a>
 ### Example 10: Throttle elevator mixing
-When the throttle is increased, some down elevator can be added to counter tendency of the model gaining
-<br> altitude when the throttle increases.
+When the throttle is increased, some down elevator can be added to counteract the tendency of the model gaining altitude when the throttle increases.

 ```txt
 1. Ch2  Add  Ele (Weight -100)
 2. Ch2  Add  Thr (Weight -20, Offset -20)
 ```

+<a id="section_id_variable_steering"></a>
 ### Example 11: Variable steering depending on throttle position
-Steering servo in Ch6.
 We want the steering response to reduce with increasing throttle.
-Assuming we use the X1 axis to steer, and Y1 axis as our throttle source, then
+Assuming we use the X1 axis to steer, Y1 axis as our throttle source, and the steering servo is on Ch6,
 ```txt
 1. Ch6  Add    X1 (Weight 100)
 2. Ch6  Mltply Y1 (Weight -40, Offset 60)
 ```

+<a id="section_id_adjust_throttle_idle"></a>
 ### Example 12: Adjust idle throttle with knob
 Suppose we have a gasoline-powered model and want to adjust the idle setting of engine with the knob without affecting full throttle.
 Assuming the throttle servo is in Ch3,